|

 Extra off-syllabus material

-Some of the derivations are rather long, and not included in the notes or lectures, e.g. the perturbed Einstein equations and the second order action for calculation the fluctuations in inflation.
+Some of the derivations are rather long, and not included in the notes or lectures, e.g. the perturbed Einstein equations and the second order action for calculation of fluctuations in inflation.
 The course only aims to cover the starting point and results, and important physics, rather than lots of tedious calculation of Christoffel symbols.